seynard/pool2geno/README.md

 ```

 Part of this study relies on the use of a VCF produced by Wragg et al. 2022 from a diversity panel.
-The paper can be found doi: xxx and the scripts to produce the VCF on the github repository https://github.com/avignal5/SeqApiPop.
+The paper can be found doi: 10.1111/1755-0998.13665 and the scripts to produce the VCF on the github repository https://github.com/avignal5/SeqApiPop.
 For the purpose of this study the VCF was 'cleaned' and markers were filtered according to the pipeline describe in https://github.com/seynard/vcf_cleanup, using the version v0.\
 If needed this step can be run as follows
 ```bash
 mkdir -p ${dirin}/vcf_cleanup